Shop by Category

 Within collagen protein, which is a complex protein that helps give structure to various parts of the body, you’ll find amino acids that support the health of connective tissues, skin, bones, muscles and hair.

-Thick healthy hair is a common interest that many adults have, especially men over the age of 30, but aging women as well.
+Thick healthy hair is a common interest that many adults have, especially men and women over the age of 30.

 How does collagen support healthy, thick hair exactly?
 Having healthy hair really comes down to having healthy hair follicles — and these follicles require protein and other compounds to keep hair healthy and growing strong.